A side project for people between jobs

 No platform.
 No fees.
 No Slack.
 Not even any cookies.

 I'm trickling hours into it as I find them.
 You'll see the site change and improve over time.
 What you see right now is what there is.
-Even the status below is updated by hand — triggered by me sitting down to read the inbox.
+Even the counter at the top is updated by hand - triggered by me sitting down to read the inbox.
+I'll get to everyone, but it might take a minute.

-If it ever outgrows the box, we'll figure that out then.
+If this ever outgrows the box, we'll figure that out then.
 Until then, small is the feature.

-If this sounds right, tell me a bit about where you are.
+If this sounds right for you, tell me a bit about where you are.
 I read everything that comes in.